-- (1) The general manager of a council may

-- (a) appoint persons as employees of the council; and

-- (b) allocate duties to employees; and

-- (c) control and direct employees; and

-- (d) suspend or dismiss employees.

-- (2) The general manager is to develop human resource practices and procedures in accordance with policies of the council to ensure employees of the council receive fair and equitable treatment without discrimination.
+- (1) The general manager of a council may - (a) appoint persons as employees of the council; and - (b) allocate duties to employees; and - (c) control and direct employees; and - (d) suspend or dismiss employees. - (2) The council is to adopt human resource policies and the general manager is to adopt human resource practices and procedures, in accordance with the policies adopted by the council, to ensure that - (a) the council promotes fairness and equity in employment, including the provision of reasonable opportunities for members of the community to apply to be an employee of the council; and - (b) the appointment or promotion of a person as an employee of the council is based primarily on a merit assessment of the person; and - (c) all employees of the council receive fair and equitable treatment without discrimination.